panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 ## 4. Module scope

-ES2015 module also create a scope for variables, functions, classes.
+ES2015 module also creates a scope for variables, functions, classes.

-For example, a simple module `math` defines a constant `pi`, and exports a function that calculates the perimiter of a circle:
+For example, a simple module `math` defines a constant `pi`:

 ```javascript
 // "circle" module scope